MLB Futures: The Tampa Bay Rays Offer Plenty of Betting Value

 I don't see a ton of value here, but there's still some value.
 The -138 line implies odds of 58%, but Fangraphs' projections have the Rays with a 61.2% chance to make the postseason.
 And to be clear: the Wild Card game counts as making the playoffs, per FanDuel Sportsbook.

-A huge thing the Rays have going for them is an awfully friendly schedule.
+A huge thing the Rays have going for them -- in addition to being good -- is an awfully friendly schedule.
 A whopping 26 of the Rays' 60 games are against the Toronto Blue Jays, Baltimore Orioles and Miami Marlins, all of whom Depth Charts has among the bottom-six squads in baseball.
-So nearly half of Tampa Bay's games come against what should be three of the worst teams in the game.
+So nearly half of Tampa Bay's matchups come against what should be three of the worst teams in the game.

 Are the Rays a lock to make the postseason?
 Nope.